Become a partner of

 November

-Tennis player Félix Auger-Aliassime was named Personality of the Year by Agence QMI.
+Tennis player Félix Auger-Aliassime has been named Person of the Year by Agence QMI.

 December

-Ismaël Koné made his European soccer debut for Watford in the FA Cup.
+Ismaël Koné made his European debut as a soccer player for Watford in the FA Cup.

 January

-Caroline Côté broke the ski speed record between Hercules Inlet and the South Pole, and won the Shackleton Award with her partner for their winter crossing of Svalbard Island in 2021.
+Caroline Côté broke the speed record for skiing between Hercules Inlet and the South Pole, and won the Shackleton Award alongside her partner for their winter crossing of Svalbard in 2021.

 February

-On December 31, 2022, Dick Pound, former president of the World Anti-Doping Agency, completed a 44-year term of office with the International Olympic Committee (IOC).
+Dick Pound, former president of the World Anti-Doping Agency, concluded a 44-year tenure with the International Olympic Committee (IOC) on December 31, 2022.

 March

-Speed skater Kim Boutin distinguished herself by winning gold medals in the 1000m and 3000m relays, and silver in the 500m, at the World Cup in the Netherlands.
+Speed skater Kim Boutin distinguished herself by winning gold medals in the 1,000-meter and 3,000-meter relay events and a silver medal in the 500-meter event at the World Cup held in the Netherlands.

 April

-Earlier this year, Marie-Ève Dicaire chose to end her boxing career after more than 20 professional bouts and two world titles in the super-middleweight category.
+Earlier this year, Marie-Ève Dicaire decided to retire from boxing after more than 20 professional fights and two world titles in the super welterweight division.

 May

-Para-hockey athlete Raphaëlle Tousignant became the first woman to join the mixed parahockey team for the World Parahockey Championships in Moose Jaw, Saskatchewan.
+Raphaëlle Tousignant, a para-hockey athlete, has become the first woman to join the mixed para-hockey team for the Para-Hockey World Championship in Moose Jaw, Saskatchewan.

 June

-Diver Pamela Ware took gold on 3m at the Canadian Diving Championships in Toronto, setting a personal best in the process.
+Diver Pamela Ware won the gold medal in the 3-meter event at the Canadian Diving Championships in Toronto, setting a personal best in the process.

 July

-Montreal basketball player Olivier-Maxence Prosper was drafted 24th overall by the Sacramento Kings NBA team.
+Montreal basketball player Olivier-Maxence Prosper was selected 24th overall by the Sacramento Kings of the NBA.

 August

-Swimmer Mary-Sophie Harvey won bronze at the World Swimming Championships in Fukuoka, Japan.
+Swimmer Mary-Sophie Harvey won the bronze medal at the World Swimming Championships, held in Fukuoka, Japan.

 September

-Mathieu Choinière, soccer player for Montreal CF, scored his first career Major League Soccer double.
+Mathieu Choinière, a soccer player for CF Montréal, scored his first career brace in Major League Soccer.

 October

-Danièle Sauvageau has been named General Manager of the Montreal team in the new Women's Professional Hockey League (WPHL).
+Danièle Sauvageau has been named general manager of the Montreal team in the new Professional Women’s Hockey League (LPHF).